MAChapurin/book-store.github.io/README.md

-#book store
+# Book store

-this SPA is learning project from Purple-school with imitation of framework work
+this SPA is learning project from Purple-school with imitation of framework work.

-you can see clicked on this link: https://machapurin.github.io/book-store.github.io/
+You can see clicked on this link: https://machapurin.github.io/book-store.github.io/